Epimorphism: Properties

 being a monomorphism in the functor category Set^{C}.

 Every coequalizer is an epimorphism, a consequence of the uniqueness requirement in the definition of coequalizers.
 It follows in particular that every cokernel is an epimorphism.
 The converse, namely that every epimorphism be a coequalizer, is not true in all categories.

 In many categories it is possible to write every morphism as the composition of an epimorphism followed by a monomorphism.
 For instance, given a group homomorphism f : G → H, we can define the group K = im(f) and then write f as the composition of the surjective homomorphism G → K that is defined like f, followed by the injective homomorphism K → H that sends each element to itself.
 Such a factorization of an arbitrary morphism into an epimorphism followed by a monomorphism can be carried out in all abelian categories and also in all the concrete categories mentioned above in (though not in all concrete categories).

 Related concepts

+Diagram visualizing a strong epimorphism $\varepsilon$.

 Among other useful concepts are regular epimorphism, extremal epimorphism, immediate epimorphism, strong epimorphism, and split epimorphism.